Nighthawks (Hopper): Location of the restaurant

 The scene was supposedly inspired by a diner (since demolished) in Greenwich Village, Hopper's neighborhood in Manhattan.
 Hopper himself said the painting "was suggested by a restaurant on Greenwich Avenue where two streets meet".
-Additionally, he noted that "I simplified the scene a great deal and made the restaurant bigger".
+Additionally, he noted that "I simplified the scene a great deal and made the restaurant bigger."

-That reference has led Hopper fans to engage in a search for the location of the original diner.
-The inspiration for the search has been summed up in the blog of one of these searchers: "I am finding it extremely difficult to let go of the notion that the Nighthawks diner was a real diner, and not a total composite built of grocery stores, hamburger joints, and bakeries all cobbled together in the painter's imagination".
+That reference led Hopper fans to engage in a search for the location of the original diner.
+The inspiration for the search was summed up in a 2010 blog of one of those searchers: "I am finding it extremely difficult to let go of the notion that the Nighthawks diner was a real diner, and not a total composite built of grocery stores, hamburger joints, and bakeries all cobbled together in the painter's imagination".

-The spot usually associated with the former location is a now-vacant lot known as Mulry Square, at the intersection of Seventh Avenue South, Greenwich Avenue, and West 11th Street, about seven blocks west of Hopper's studio on Washington Square.
+The spot often associated with the former location was a vacant lot known as Mulry Square, at the intersection of Seventh Avenue South, Greenwich Avenue, and West 11th Street, about seven blocks west of Hopper's studio on Washington Square.
 However, according to an article by Jeremiah Moss in The New York Times, that cannot be the location of the diner that inspired the painting because a gas station occupied that lot from the 1930s to the 1970s.

 Moss located a land-use map in a 1950s municipal atlas showing that "Sometime between the late '30s and early '50s, a new diner appeared near Mulry Square".
-Specifically, the diner was located immediately to the right of the gas station, "not in the empty northern lot, but on the southwest side, where Perry Street slants".
+The diner was located immediately to the right of the gas station, "not in the empty northern lot, but on the southwest side, where Perry Street slants".
 That map is not reproduced in the Times article but is shown on Moss's blog.

-Moss concludes that Hopper should be taken at his word: the painting was merely "suggested" by a real-life restaurant, he had "simplified the scene a great deal", and he "made the restaurant bigger".
+Moss decided that Hopper should be taken at his word: the painting was merely "suggested" by a real-life restaurant, he had "simplified the scene a great deal", and he "made the restaurant bigger".
 In short, there probably never was a single real-life scene identical to the one that Hopper had created, and if one did exist, there is no longer sufficient evidence to pin down the precise location.
-Moss concludes, "the ultimate truth remains bitterly out of reach".
+Moss concluded, "the ultimate truth remains bitterly out of reach".